 Body Image Therapy for Women in New York

-Struggling with body image can feel isolating, but you don’t have to face it alone.
-I provide compassionate therapy for women in New York, helping you cultivate body acceptance, learning to relate to your body with understanding and respect, rather than striving for forced “love” or perfection.
+I provide compassionate online therapy for women, helping you cultivate body acceptance, learning to relate to your body with understanding and respect, rather than striving for forced “love” or perfection.

 What to Expect in Sessions: